 When I finally come up to the table, Sister Elizabeth, joined by the others, tells me that I can choose between a Tootsie Roll candy and a string of Rosary Beads contained in a little frosted plastic box.
 This sounds OK, but when I see that there are only a few of the little boxes left, and allot of the candy left, I remember that I already have a nice set of Rosary Beads at home, which my Mother had reminded me to bring today, so I guess I might just as well take the candy, and save the beads for the next boy or girl who hasnít any, and they won't run out of those.

-nuns seem to be making careful notes of our selections, and I notice
+seem to be making careful notes of our selections, and I notice that all

-that all the other kids I can see have chosen the beads.
-I'm glad that
+the other kids I can see have chosen the beads.
+I'm glad that now everyone

-now everyone will have beads for the next class, and Iíll bring mine
+will have beads for the next class, and Iíll bring mine next time, too.

-back together again, my Mom immediately becomes curious: "Where
+together again, my Mom immediately becomes curious: "Where did you

-my Sunday School classroom, where the nuns are still talking, and Mom
+Sunday School classroom, where the nuns are still talking, and Mom says

-says to me "Now, you ask them to please change the gift of candy
+to me "Now, you ask them to please change the gift of candy for the